pmoran/rake-timer/README.markdown

 RakeTimer
 ==============

-Times how long each Rake tasks takes.
-If your Rake build starts to get too long, it can be useful to quickly see how long each is taking.
+Times how long each Rake task takes.
+If your Rake build starts to get too long, it can be useful to quickly see how long each task is taking.
 It can also be useful to track Tasks over time.

 Usage
 ------------